anachrocomputer/6502/asm/README.md

 Implement a file inclusion mechanism.

-Detect duplicate labels and generate error message.

 Implement a better symbol table mechanism.
 The original was coded (in Ratfor) as a big array with a linear search algorithm.
 We can do better.

-Protect against running out of space in the symbol table.

 Use standard C types from 'stdtypes.h' and 'stdbool.h'.